Scientific Opinion Summarization: Paper Meta-review Generation Dataset, Methods, and Evaluation: Introduction

-To address this gap, we introduce a new task of \textbf{Scientific Opinion Summarization}, where the output meta-reviews discuss the opinions in the input reviews and accordingly make decisions.
-Taking research paper meta-review generation as a typical scenario, we build the \textbf{ORSUM} dataset by collecting open-sourced paper reviews and meta-reviews from OpenReview~\footnote{https://openreview.net/}, covering 10,989 meta-reviews and 40,903 reviews from 39 conference venues.
-Compared to the synthetic datasets from product review domains, ORSUM is built upon large-scale real-world data, enabling the applications of supervised abstractive summarization methods and more fine-grained textual analysis.
-In addition to meta-review generation, the structured content of ORSUM, including ratings on different aspects and multi-turn discussions, will also benefit a wide range of related tasks, such as review generation~\cite{DBLP:conf/inlg/WangZHKJR20}, recommendation prediction~\cite{DBLP:conf/coling/DengPXLHY20, DBLP:conf/acl/FriedlRSHSHS21}, review rating prediction~\cite{DBLP:conf/sigir/LiWRBL17, DBLP:conf/sigir/ChanCK20}, and argument pair extraction~\cite{DBLP:conf/emnlp/ChengBYLS20}.
+To address this gap, we introduce the new task of \textbf{Scientific Opinion Summarization}, where a set of opinions must be synthesized into a meta-opinion that justifies a decision.
+Scientific Opinion Summarization aims to provide a succinct synopsis for scientific documents, helping readers to recap salient information and understand the professional discussion.
+Scientific meta-reviews, in particular, summarize the \textit{controversies} and \textit{consensuses} in the reviews, guiding decision making such as the acceptance or rejection of a paper.
+Taking research paper meta-review generation as a typical scenario, we build the \textbf{ORSUM} dataset by collecting open-sourced paper and meta-reviews from OpenReview\footnote{https://openreview.net/}, covering 15,062 meta-reviews and 57,536 reviews from 47 conference venues.
+Compared to synthetic datasets from product review domains, ORSUM is built upon large-scale real-world data, enabling applications of supervised abstractive summarization methods and more fine-grained textual analysis.
+In addition to meta-review generation, ORSUM's structured content, including ratings on different aspects such as if agreements/disagreements are present alongside strengths/weaknesses and multi-turn discussions, will benefit a wide range of related tasks, such as review generation~\cite{DBLP:conf/inlg/WangZHKJR20}, recommendation prediction~\cite{DBLP:conf/coling/DengPXLHY20,DBLP:conf/acl/FriedlRSHSHS21}, review rating prediction~\cite{DBLP:conf/sigir/LiWRBL17,DBLP:conf/sigir/ChanCK20}, and argument pair extraction~\cite{DBLP:conf/emnlp/ChengBYLS20}.

-The task of Scientific Opinion Summarization presents a distinct set of challenges including decision consistency, comprehensive discussion involvement, and extensive evaluation requirements.
-(1) \textit{Consistency in decision guidance}: Meta-review aligns with a decision, which guides the opinion selection and discussion in the meta-review.
-The generated scientific meta-reviews should be able to reflect the decisions.
-(2) \textit{Comprehensiveness in opinion discussion}: Unlike product meta-reviews that rely on majority voting, scientific meta-reviews access both the pros and cons, as well as opinion agreement and disagreement, to evaluate the quality of the paper from the perspective of a more senior reviewer.
-(3) \textit{Extensiveness in evaluation}: The assessment of a successful meta-review should explore discussion involvement, opinion soundness, and decision consistency.
+The task of Scientific Opinion Summarization presents a distinct set of challenges, including (1) \textit{Decision Consistency}: Whether the Meta-review aligns with the decision, which guides opinion selection and discussion in the meta-review.
+Generated scientific meta-reviews should reflect these decisions.
+(2) \textit{Discussion involvement}: Unlike product meta-reviews that rely on majority voting, scientific meta-reviews assess both the pros and cons, as well as opinion agreement and disagreement, to evaluate the paper from the perspective of a more senior reviewer.